 Applicants should request that their high school send an official transcript to the Admissions Office at the time of application.
 Students must also have a final transcript sent after graduation.
 FAX (facsimile) copies are not considered official.
 If transcripts are not in the same name as the application (due to a legal name change), it is the responsibility of the applicant to have the name corrected on the transcripts so that the application and transcripts can be matched.
 Students wishing to begin classes in the fall are encouraged to apply for admission as early as the previous fall.
 Once the application is complete, notification of the decision will be mailed within two weeks.

-High school graduation or the GED and the following qualifications are necessary for admission to MSUM.
-Applicants not meeting these criteria are reviewed on an individual basis.
+High school graduation or the GED and the following qualifications are necessary for automatic admission to MSUM.